Jaymo33/Blog-Extensor/src/content/blog/how-many-ml-is-2-5-cups-of-vegetable-oil.md

     "name": "Can I use 591.47 ml of vegetable oil for deep frying in an air fryer?", "acceptedAnswer": {
     "@type": "Answer",
-    "text": "Air fryers typically require minimal oil for \"deep frying\" effects.
+    "text": "Air fryers typically require minimal oil for "deep frying" effects.
 While 591.47 ml is precise, most recipes use far less.
 For traditional deep frying, a standard fryer is better suited."
     }
     },
     {